 g) Service of notice of a hearing shall be made by personal service or certified mail to the address shown on the application for permit, or to any other address on file with the Department and reasonably believed to be the current address of the permit holder.

-h) The written notice of a hearing shall specify the time, date and location of the hearing
+h) The written notice of a hearing shall specify the time, date and location of the hearing.

 i) At the hearing, the Department shall have the burden of establishing the violation for which the penalty has been assessed.

-j) The hearing under this Section shall comply with Rules of Procedure in Administrative Hearings (56 Ill.
+j) The hearing under this Section shall comply with the Department's Rules of Procedure in Administrative Hearings (56 Ill.
 Adm.
 Code 120), except that formal discovery, such as production requests, interrogatories, requests to admit and depositions shall not be allowed.
 Prior to hearing, the parties shall exchange documents and witness lists and have the right to issue subpoenas.

 k) The Administrative Law Judge's decision shall be deemed a final administrative decision of the Department, subject to the Administrative Review Law.